Shrajan/dynamic-network-architectures/README.md

 ### U-Net
 For the [U-Net](https://arxiv.org/pdf/1505.04597.pdf) a plain convolutional encoder as well as a residual encoder are available.

+### Attention-Net
+Based on the paper [Attention U-Net](https://arxiv.org/pdf/1804.03999), and the codes are modified using the [repository](https://github.com/ozan-oktay/Attention-Gated-Networks).

 # Acknowledgements

 <p align="left">